seed-labs/seed-emulator/examples/23-ip-anycast/README.md

 get the packet depends on BGP routing.
 IP anycast is naturally supported by BGP.

 One of the well-known applications of IP anycast is the DNS root servers.
-DNS root server F has multiple machines geographically located in many different places around the world.
-They all share the same IP address `192.5.5.241`.
-When a DNS client sends a request to this IP address, one of the F servers will get the request.
+Some of the DNS root servers, such as the F server, have multiple machines geographically located in many different places around the world, but they have the same IP address.
+For example, all the F servers have the same IP address `192.5.5.241`.
+When a DNS client sends a request to this
+IP address, one of the F servers will get the request.